SnapGames/game101/README.md

 - Some configuration though file and CLI,
 - add logging capabilities,
-- and design a default graphics display.
+- design a default graphics display,
+- manage keys and mouse,
+- bring entities to life

 McG.